maximbilan/iOS-QuickBlox-File-Uploader-Downloader/README.md

 <h2>Quickblox: Uploading from file, downloading to file</h2>

 Unfortunately QuickBlox iOS SDK has methods for downloading and uploading only using memory.
 We need pass the NSData or receive NSData.
 It’s really problem.
+You can see methods from QuickBlox iOS SDK in the end of the article or <a href="http://sdk.quickblox.com/ios/">here</a>.
 In this sample I provide example, how to upload content from file, and how to download to file.

 <h3>Uploading</h3>